Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: A Framework for Active Hypothesis Testing

 Consider a set of $N$ null hypotheses, $\{H_{0,i}\}_{i=1}^N$.
 For each hypothesis $H_{0,i}$, we have access to two types of statistics: \begin{enumerate} \item A costly, valid test statistic, denoted generically by $X_i$.
 This represents the ``gold-standard" evidence and can be an $e$-value $E_i$ or a $p$-value $P_i$.
 The computation or acquisition of $X_i$ incurs a significant resource cost. \item An inexpensive auxiliary statistic, denoted by $X_i^a$.
 This statistic (e.g., $E_i^a$ or $P_i^a$) is readily available and is assumed to be informative about the exact statistic $X_i$, but it may not be statistically valid for formal inference on its own. \end{enumerate}

 Our primary objective is to generate a valid test statistic (an active $e$-value or active $p$-value) for \textit{every} hypothesis $i \in \{1, \dots, N\}$, while adhering to a pre-specified global budget.
 We assume that each computation of an expensive statistic $X_i$ incurs one unit of cost.
-The global budget, denoted by $n_b$ (where typically $n_b \ll N$), represents an upper bound on the \textit{expected} total number of costly computations.
+The global budget, denoted by $n_b$ (where typically $n_b \ll N$), represents the total number of costly computations {allowed}.
+Formally, let $C_i = \mathbb{I}(\text{statistic } X_i \text{ is computed})$ be an indicator variable for the decision to compute the expensive statistic for hypothesis $i$.
+The budget constraint is then given by: